Musical elements in the discrete-time representation of sound: Organization of notes in music

+Let $S=\left\{ s_j=T_i^j=\{t_i^j\}_{i=0}^{\Lambda_j-1} \right\}_{j=0}^{H-1}$ be a the sequence of $H$ musical events $s_j$.
+Consider $S$ as a `musical structure'.
+This section is dedicated to techniques that make $S$ interesting and enjoyable for hearing.
+More specifically, what follows is a summary of academic music composition theory and praxis.
+This section does not benefit from equations that dictate the amplitude of each sample as deeply as the previous sections.
+Even so, we understand that this content is very useful for synthesizing music and is not trivially integrated to Sections~\ref{sec:discNote} and~\ref{sec:varInternas}.
+The concepts are given algorithmic implementations in \mass~\cite{massListings} and can be further formalized~\cite{topos}, although at a cost of prompt intelligibility which we chose to avoid in this exposition.

-The elements of $S_j$ can be overlapped by mixing them together, as in equation~\ref{eq:mixagem} and Figure~\ref{fig:mixagem}, for building intervals and chords.
+The elements of $S$ can be overlapped by mixing them together, as in Equation~\ref{eq:mixagem} and Figure~\ref{fig:mixagem}, for building intervals and chords.
 This reflects the `vertical thought' in music.
-On the other hand, the concatenation of the events in $S_j$, as in equation~\ref{eq:concatenacao} and in Figure~\ref{fig:concatenacao}, builds melodic sequences and rhythms, which are associated with the musical `horizontal thought'.
-The fundamental frequency $f$ and the starting moment (attack) are generally the most important characteristics of the elements $s_j$ in $S_j$.
-This makes possible the creation of music made by pitches (both harmony and melody) and by the presence of temporal metrics and rhythms.
+On the other hand, the concatenation of events in $S$, as in Equation~\ref{eq:concatenacao} and in Figure~\ref{fig:concatenacao}, yields melodic sequences and rhythms, which are associated with the `horizontal thought'.
+The fundamental frequency $f$ and the starting moment (attack) are generally considered the most important characteristics of the elements $s_j$.
+These observations are convenient to describe and create music constituted by pitches and by temporal metrics and rhythms.
+We will start by considering such aspects of musical organization as they are more traditional in music theory and are usually easier to understand.